 …

 b) Parse the Security Control field.
 The procedure shall set SecurityLevel and KeyIndex to the Security Level field and Key ID field, respectively, of the frame to be unsecured.
 If the SecurityLevel is zero or four, the procedure shall return with a Status of UNSUPPORTED_SECURITY.
-If the Secured Compact Frame ID field is not set as the ID of a Compact frame eligible for security, the procedure shall return with a Status of UNSUPPORTED_SECURITY.
+If the Secured Compact Frame ID field is not set as the ID of a Compact frame eligible for security (as listed in Table 24), the procedure shall return with a Status of UNSUPPORTED_SECURITY.

 c) Obtain the source address.
 Source address and KeySource shall be set to the extended address of the originator of the Compact frame as described in 10.39.11.1.2.3.
+If the extended address is not found, then the procedure shall return with a Status of UNAVAILABLE_DEVICE.

 …

 f) Unsecure the Compact frame.
 The Private Payload field shall be set to the Message Content field and Open Payload field shall be empty.
+If the algorithm specified by secCompactAeadAlgorithm is not supported, then the procedure shall return with a Status of UNSUPPORTED_ALGORITHM.
+If the size of secCompactFrameKey does not match the key length requirements of the algorithm specified by secCompactAeadAlgorithm, then the procedure shall return with a Status of KEY_LENGTH_MISMATCH.
 The procedure shall then use the Private Payload field, the Open Payload field, the source address, the frame counter, and the Key to produce the unsecured Compact frame, according to the inverse transformation process described in the security operations, as described in 9.3.5.
 If the inverse transformation process fails, the procedure shall return with a Status of SECURITY_ERROR.

 9.3.2.4 AEAD Nonce for Compact frames